- E-Group Courses

 Make sure the DELF/DALF is the right test for your situation.
 It is the sole responsibility of the candidate to ensure that he/she is registered for the appropriate exam.
 Alliance Française Ottawa and its employees cannot be held responsible for the choices made by the candidate.
 Please refer to the Immigration Service to select the right test.

-IMPORTANT: Verify the accuracy of the information on the registration form as they will appear on your certificate.
+IMPORTANT: Verify the accuracy of the information on the registration form as they will appear on your diploma.
 Incomplete applications will not be processed.

 If you have a disability or a condition that may require specific accommodations, please inform Alliance Française Ottawa before registration.
 All requests for accommodations must be accompanied by supporting documents (doctoŕ s note to specify the nature of the situation and which arrangements must be made to ensure you take the exam in the optimal conditions).
 For further questions, contact us at firstname.lastname@example.org or by phone at 613-234-9470.

 To get ready, Alliance Française Ottawa offers:

 Candidates must check in with the supervisor of the official centre or the invigilator(s) with their notification of schedule and their valid passport.